alphagov/govuk-developer-docs/source/manual/alerts/root-filesystem-is-readonly.html.md

 ---
 owner_slack: "#2ndline"
-title: root filesystem is readonly
+title: Root filesystem is readonly
 parent: "/manual.html"
 layout: manual_layout
 section: Icinga alerts
-last_reviewed_on: 2018-01-04
+last_reviewed_on: 2018-04-12
-review_in: 3 months
+review_in: 6 months
 ---

-When Ubuntu is unable to write to disk it switches the filesystem to be read only.
+When Ubuntu is unable to write to disk, it switches the filesystem to be read only.
 This could be caused by a cloud hosting provider having problems with their Storage Area Network (SAN).

 The machine will need to have a filesystem check forced on reboot.
-To do this you will need access to the vCloud Director instance for the environment.
+To do this, you will need access to the vCloud Director instance for the environment.
 If you do on-call, you should have access to the vCloud Production environment.

 In the vCloud Director instance: